I’m sure this will sound familiar to you.

 I simply started creating Illustrations.

-So I started to sketch things out before creating them.
+I started to sketch out illustrations/Icons before creating them.

 Here comes another secret: First I did this with pen and paper.

-I sketched something, I took a picture of it and then I imported it to Illustrator.
+I sketched something, I took a picture of it and then I’ve imported it to Illustrator.
 Then I could re-do all the shapes and lines.

-The problem was, it didn’t look great at all.
-Not only I felt uncomfortable with the whole process, but it also took me way too long to create something that looks good.
+The problem with this approach was, it didn’t looked great at all.
+It took me way too long to create anything.

 Desperate as I was, I just started to sketch with my mouse.